solarpush/region-to-share/README.md

 3. Commit your changes
 4. Create a Pull Request

+You can extend capture support for different Linux desktop environments by editing `./region_to_share/universal_capture.py`.
+Currently supported XDG_SESSION_TYPE values:
+- `wayland`: Uses the `xdg-desktop-portal` API for screen capture.
+Ensure that the appropriate backend (e.g., `xdg-desktop-portal-kde` for KDE or `xdg-desktop-portal-gnome` for GNOME) is installed and running.
+Compatibility may vary depending on the compositor (e.g., KWin for KDE, Mutter for GNOME).
+- `x11`: Relies on the `mss` library for screen capture.
+This works well with most X11-based environments but may encounter issues with minimal window managers or restricted X11 configurations.

+Other session types (e.g. `mir`, `tty`) are not supported yet, but contributions are welcome!
+For example, adding support for `mir` would require implementing a Mir-specific API, and `tty` would need a different approach entirely.
 ## 📄 License

 MIT License - see the [LICENSE](LICENSE) file for details.